Is Discord Not Detecting Your Mic? Here’s the Likely Fix

 - Use the Search bar and type Device Manager.

 - Click Audio inputs and outputs.

 - Right-click your audio driver and click Update Driver.

 You may need to check your sound card and download the corresponding driver from the manufacturer’s site.
 Another way would be finding an auto-update tool that will scan your system and components and automatically find and download all the necessary drivers.

 For some reason, a problem may occur when running an app normally.
 This can be the case with this particular error and many other issues.
 What you can try is running the Discord app as an administrator.

 - Doing this is very simple; just quit Discord if it’s already running and navigate to the Discord icon on your Desktop.

 - Right-click the icon, select Run as administrator and confirm.
 Now, see if the error in question still persists.

 Reset the Audio Settings

-Maybe you’ve pressed something by accident, maybe the app itself did it but your settings may have changed.
+Maybe you’ve pressed something by accident, or maybe the app itself did it, but your settings may have changed.
 Resetting the settings can make a lot of things work inside the Discord app — the voice settings are no exception here.